-- 1. Register for academic accommodations with the DSO at the beginning of each semester through Accommodate. - 2.
-Request a scribe when making a testing appointment through Accommodate. - 3.
+- 1. Register for academic accommodations with Accessibility Services at the beginning of each semester through ACCOMMODATE. - 2.
+Request a scribe when making a testing appointment through ACCOMMODATE. - 3.
 When working with the scribe you must tell the scribe exactly what to write/type. - 4.
 Review draft and highlight any changes to be made. - 5.
 Review final copy and sign Testing Scribe Agreement form.

-1. DSO counselor meets with student and reviews documentation supporting the need for scribe services.

-a.
-For in-class scribe services

-The Request and Agreement form for Scribe Services will be discussed and signed.

-- a.
-The DSO will search for and hire qualified scribes. - b.
-The DSO counselor will meet with the scribes and discuss guidelines on how to scribe for a student.
-The scribe will be instructed to report any issues or concerns regarding their assigned duties (scribing in- class with the student with a disability) to the DSO. - c.
-The entire process will be conducted within 30 days of the student's request for an in-class scribe. - d.
-This accommodation will be included in the accommodation letter through Accommodate.
+- 1. An Accessibility Services Counselor meets with student and reviews documentation supporting the need for scribe services. - a.
+For in-class scribe services: - The Request and Agreement form for Scribe Services will be discussed and signed. - Accessibility Services will search for and hire qualified scribes. - The Accessibility Services Counselor will meet with the scribes and discuss guidelines on how to scribe for a student.
+The scribe will be instructed to report any issues or concerns regarding their assigned duties (scribing in- class with the student with a disability) to Accessibility Services. - The entire process will be conducted within 30 days of the student's request for an in-class scribe. - This accommodation will be included in the accommodation letter through ACCOMMODATE.